Welcome to Dr Gabriël's Afro-Australian Storybook!

 The sergeant patiently continues with whatever he writes with a blue pen in a book.
 He must have done a lot of writing before, because only a few empty pages remain.
 He finally pushes a decisive full stop on the page and looks up.
 The streetlights pierce the thick morning fog, slip through the window, and cast yellow streaks over the clock on the wall.
 It is half past four, only an hour and a half before his shift ends.

-Read more about A Dog in the Fog
+Read more about

 Part 2 Cyclone Domoina